joshjohanning/joshjohanning.github.io/_posts/2021-08-12-pipeline-templates.md

 Link: [https://github.com/joshjohanning/pipeline-templates](https://github.com/joshjohanning/pipeline-templates)

 In each folder, you will typically see the build as well as the deployment yaml template.
-I also started including the `azure-pipelines-*.yml` file to show an example of how to consume/reference the pipeline templates.
+I also started including the `azure-pipelines-*.yml`{: .filepath} file to show an example of how to consume/reference the pipeline templates.

 Let me know if there are any questions or areas for improvement!